These were only personal experiences with no evidence, unfortunately.

 One night, James and I were spending the night at a friend's house.
 I woke up and this woman was standing at the end of the bed.
 I told her she needed to cross over and go to Heaven, and she got really mad.
 The mattresses on the bed fell through the rails to the floor.
 It didn't break the slat, or twist the bed frame.
 Our friends heard the noise and came into the room.
 We sat up and talked a bit in the living room.
 I saw the woman's face again, but it was outside of the window.
 I told her to leave.
 This was about 3 am.
 The phone rang immediately.
 I picked it up, and an old woman's voice said my name in a raspy voice.
 Then the line went dead.

-We were called to Indiana to clean up a mess that an unnamed TV ghost group had left in a pretty bad state.
+We were called to Indiana to clean up a mess that an unnamed TV ghost group had left a home in a pretty bad state following their investigation.
 While we did get the matter fixed, a funny thing happened.
 My husband, who isn't afraid of anything, had a bit of a shock.
 We were in the upstairs landing area.
 The owner of the house had removed all of the doors on the bedrooms and had them stacked against the wall.
 One of the doors lifted up and banged against the other doors.
 I've never seen James jump that high before.
 But case solved and house cleared.